Lijuan-Z/instrument-app-full-stack/README.md

 Before you can start using this project, you must ensure that you have MySQL installed and that you are logged in to a MySQL account.
 Then, you can follow these steps:

-1)Clone the repository to your local machine.
+* Clone the repository to your local machine
-2)In the terminal, navigate to the project folder and run "npm install express".
+* In the terminal, navigate to the project folder and run "npm install express"
-3)Run "node assignment6" to start the server.
+* Run "node assignment6" to start the server
-4)Open your web browser and go to "localhost:8000" to access the project.
+* Open your web browser and go to "localhost:8000" to access the project

 While browsing the webpage, you can click the "Show Reviews" button to send a request to the server.
 The server will then retrieve the relevant data, which are generated and stored in the MySQL database and send them back to the browser through AJAX.